 While the "turkey mummy" cooks, you baste with the wine and butter mixture and pan juices.
 I like to stick fresh herbs into the cheesecloth and add chicken broth to the roasting pan for some steam from the bottom.
 Other than that, I've changed very little.

-Most sites recommend 1.5 lbs. of turkey per person.
-No, not everybody is going to actually eat 1.5 lbs., but that includes the bones—and I'm calculating so that you'll have leftovers!
+The usual recommendation is to plan for 1.5 lbs. of turkey per person.
+No, not everybody is going to actually eat 1.5 lbs., but that includes the bones.

 The general recommendation is to allow 1 day of thaw time in the fridge per 5 pounds of bird, so a 20-lb turkey will take 4 days to thaw.